Free Fall with Air Resistance Calculator

-This free fall with air resistance calculator is a variation of our free fall calculator that takes into consideration not only the influence of gravity but also of the air drag force.
-With its help, you will be able to assess the time of fall, as well as the terminal and maximum velocity more accurately.
+This free fall with air resistance calculator is a variation of our free fall calculator that takes into consideration not only the influence of gravity but also the air drag force.
+With its help, you will be able to assess the time of fall, as well as the terminal and maximum velocity, more accurately.

 In the text below, we will explain how this tool works.
-Not only will we provide you with a detailed explanation of how to calculate air resistance, but also with handy drag force equation that will make all computations a breeze!
+Not only will we provide you with a detailed explanation of how to calculate air resistance, but also with a handy drag force equation that will make all computations a breeze!

-What is the free fall?
+What is free fall?

 In this calculator, however, we treat the term "free fall" a little less scientific and consider any object that moves towards the ground (without external acceleration or deceleration) as an object in free fall.
-For example, a skydiver of a parachute jumper who moves towards the ground will be in such a motion.
+For example, a skydiver or a parachute jumper who moves toward the ground will be in such a motion.
 Two forces are acting on him: one is gravity, and the other one (that causes deceleration) is called the air resistance.

 Air resistance formula

 Air resistance, or aerodynamic drag force, is a force that opposes the motion of a body in free fall.
 The faster you fall, the higher the force is.
 It can be expressed by the following drag force equation:

 F = k × v²

 k is the air resistance coefficient, measured in kilograms per meter.